psipred/DeepCov/README.md

 Citing:
 -------
-If you find DeepCov useful, please cite our paper (details to be added).
+If you find DeepCov useful, please cite our paper in Bioinformatics:

+Jones DT and Kandathil SM (2018).
+High precision in protein contact prediction using fully convolutional neural networks and minimal sequence features.
+Bioinformatics.
+In Press.
+[Link](https://doi.org/10.1093/bioinformatics/bty341)